 The name algae refers to numerous unrelated plant and plant-like organisms dwelling both in water and on land.
 Algae occur as single-celled or multicelled organisms that rely on photosynthesis (converting sunlight to fuel) for survival.
 Found in both fresh and saltwater environments, algae are also seen on moist rocks or soil.
 In a symbiotic relationship, algae also occur on the fur of the tree sloth, which aids in its camouflage, and on the skins of fish and aquatic or semiaquatic reptiles.

-Algae and Food Webs
+The Role of Algae in Food Webs

 The microscopic algae called phytoplankton form the base of the ocean's food web.
 Phytoplankton feed smaller fish and crustaceans, which in turn feed larger species.
-This continues up the food chain to the largest predators and even humans, who eat algae and use certain varieties for many commercial and industrial purposes.
+This continues up the food chain to the largest predators and even humans, who also eat algae and use certain varieties for many commercial and industrial purposes.
 The larger types of algae, which are consumed by fewer creatures than the smaller phytoplankton are, also contribute to the food web by decomposing and providing nutrients for soils and small organisms.

 Algae as Habitat

+The importance of algae extends far beyond its use as a food.
 The larger algae, including seaweed and kelp, encourage the proliferation of other ocean-dwelling species by providing safe habitats for these creatures.
 Although overgrowth of algae can unbalance ocean ecosystems (algae "blooms"), the proliferation of algae in both fresh and saltwater environments supports healthy populations of numerous fish and crustacean species.
 The amount of algae and its health can provide essential information on ocean-borne toxins and climate shifts.

 Algae and Climate